 - Invasion of privacy

 An error in your media or advertising company could cause financial harm to a client.
 If that client files a lawsuit, your business could be seriously disrupted or destroyed.
-Media liability insurance, also known as professional liability insurance, or errors and omissions insurance, can help with legal expenses related to your organization's conduct.
-This policy provides liability coverage related to:
+Media liability insurance, also known as professional liability insurance or errors and omissions insurance, can help with legal expenses related to your organization's conduct.
+This policy provides liability coverage related to the following:

 Coverage provided by media liability insurance

 You may be sued for negligence if a client accuses you of making mistakes or asserts that your media or advertising business failed to meet certain standards.
 This accusation could lead to an expensive legal battle, especially if a client claims your brand or mass media business caused financial damage.

 Media liability insurance can cover your legal costs, even if you did not initiate the incident.

 Your customer may be negatively impacted by project delays, and your media liability insurance can help you cover legal costs such as:

 Usually covered by a general liability policy, advertising and media-related injuries are generally excluded from the policy for advertising and media professionals because of their line of work.

 Instead, media liability insurance coverage (sometimes called communications liability insurance) helps fill this niche by providing broadcasting liability insurance for risks like: